hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 Verifiable in a deterministic  polynomial time proportional to "TT = 2A" and solvable in a non-deterministic polynomial time "TD = NTT + 2A".
 Where "NTT" is the informational total period for all non-reversal sequences encountered during the problem-solving  process (or let's say during the formation of the orbit in question).
-Where "A belongs to {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, ...}" and represents the total number of pairs encountered during the problem-solving  process (or let's say the formation of the orbit in question) ..
+Where "A belongs to {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, ...}" and represents the total number of pairs encountered during the problem-solving  process (or let's say the formation of the orbit in question).

  e.g: